wtarreau/h1load/scripts/README.txt

     ttfb        - time to first byte, average since last record

+There is also a "long long" output format ('-ll'), which is easier to consume from scripts because it doesn't use human readable units but full values only.
+It also adds or changes the following columns compared to the '-l' format:

+    time        - the system's time, in seconds since epoch, at the moment the line is printed.
+It is convenient when collecting values from multiple systems as it allows to merge measures by date.

+    thr         - throttling ratio: indicates the amount of the configured load that is currently being injected, between 0 and 100%.
+This is expected to slowly ramp up from 0 to 100 when '-s' is used.
+                  It will also fall down to zero at the end of the test when a duration was configured.
+The value is averaged over the measurement period, which means that lines showing a value of 100 were measured entirely under nominal conditions and are usable to perform various other calculations.

+All other fields in this format are reported in bits/bytes per second, or microseconds for the timings.

 h1load client can spawn `n` threads (-t `n` option, only single, when no -t provided).
 When using more than singe thread, then it is important to specify -c option (-c `x`, number of concurrent connections) such